 Refrigerated / Frozen

-- Eggs (extra large or jumbo)
+- Eggs (extra large or jumbo - bonus points for organic, free-range)

 - Dry fresh Parmesan cheese (our favorite - Kirkland brand, 1lb)